Hand sanitizer at the New York Stock Exchange. Image: REUTERS/Andrew Kelly

 The Chinese economy is likely to be hit further by reduced global demand for its products due to the effect of the outbreak on economies around the world.

-Data released on 16 March showed China's factory production plunged at the sharpest pace in three decades in the first two months of the year - something which could mean an even greater economic slowdown than predicted in that poll.
+Data released on 16 March showed China's factory production plunged at the sharpest pace in three decades in the first two months of the year.

 Monetary policy: central banks act but stocks, oil continue to come under steep pressure